crate/crate-python/DEVELOP.rst

 The docs live under the ``docs`` directory.

-The docs are written written with ReStructuredText_ and processed with Sphinx_.
+The docs are written with ReStructuredText_ and processed with Sphinx_.

 Build the docs by running::